FAQs

 Unfortunately changes to tickets cannot be made.
 Please ensure your time and date is correct at the time of booking.

-We advise all participants to wear a bright swim cap.
-Solo swimmers must use a tow float at all times, and this rule applies to all swimmers during winter months.
-We recommend wearing wetsuits (weather dependent), swim shoes and gloves.
-Tow floats are available for purchase at reception.
+We recommend bringing the correct kit for your chosen activity to ensure a safe and comfortable experience.
+If you’re swimming in the lake, we advise wearing a bright swim cap at all times.
+Solo swimmers must use a tow float, and this applies to all swimmers during the winter months.
+Wetsuits (weather dependent), along with swim shoes and gloves, are also recommended.
+Tow floats are available to purchase at reception if needed.

 Yes, children under 11 are not permitted to enter the lakes.
 The only exception is if they are participating in a training session with Kuotos Swim.
 All children between 11 and 18 must be accompanied by a competent adult swimmer.
 Each adult can supervise a maximum of three children.

 Yes, the minimum age requirement for participating in water sports on Kingfisher Lake is 8 years.
 All children between 8 and 17 must be accompanied by a competent adult.
-Children ages 8-13 must be accompanied on the water.
-Children ages 14-17 must have an Accompanying Adult with them on site at all times.
-Each adult can supervise a maximum of three children and must be present.
+Children aged 8-13 must be accompanied on the water.
+Each adult can supervise a maximum of three children and must be present at all times.

 Yes, if you have a known medical condition or are pregnant, you should consult your doctor before participating.